swiftlang/repo-templates/README-template.md

-# README
+# README Template

 ## Instructions [to mantainer]
 - If a header doesn't make sense for your repo, remove it
 - Fill in the [blanks] and answer the bullets questions, remove it if it's not necessary
+- Remove this instructions section before committing the final version of the file

 [Optional: Project Logo]